 Leessang, aka Gil and Gary, deserves huge credit as one of the artists who sparked the rise of hip hop in mainstream media in the early 2000’s.
 The hip hop duo really pushed the limits of the genre which was still new and unfamiliar in the public’s ears.

-All of their albums can be fully appreciated, but if I had to pick a favourite, it’d have to be their 6th album [HEXAGONAL] (2009).
-[HEXAGONAL] is the album that truly embraces who the artists behind Leessang are, what Leessang is, and what their music is about.
+All of their albums can be fully appreciated, but if I had to pick a favourite, it’d have to be their 6th album.
+Released in 2009, [HEXAGONAL] is the album that truly embraces who the artists behind Leessang are, what Leessang is, and what their music is about.
 I also like to think of this album as a representation of the roots of contemporary Korean Hip Hop, and how it differs from the original genre which it appropriated.

-Collaborating with top artists from respective genres, such as the hip hop legend Tiger JK and the modern rock band YB, the 16-song collection combines the musical worlds of these artists with Leessang’s character.
-This crossover enlivens the emotions which are sprawled into words so honest that they ache you.
+Collaborating with top artists from respective genres, such as the hip hop legend Tiger JK, the 16-song collection combines the musical worlds of these artists with Leessang’s character.
+This crossover enlivens the emotions which are sprawled into words so honest that they ache.

 헤어지지 못하는 여자, 떠나가지 못하는 남자 (feat. 정인)

 The girl who can’t break-up, The boy who can’t leave (feat.
 Jung-In)

 사랑은 한때 사랑은 이별과 한패

 How nice would it be if love was something you can just throw away

 How nice would it be if love was something you can earn by simply wanting

 This was the first song I heard of Leessang.
 And I find myself going back to it occasionally, for that nostalgia when I first fell in love with the duo and their music.